djswirl/MultiCOM/README.md

-Introducing MultCom: Your Ultimate Serial Port Monitoring Solution!
+Introducing MultiCOM: Your Ultimate Serial Port Monitoring Solution!

-Unleash the full potential of your projects with MultCom, the Windows application designed to enhance your experience in serial communication.
-Whether you're working on an ESP project or any other device relying on serial communication, MultCom is your go-to solution for seamless monitoring of up to six serial ports simultaneously.
+Unleash the full potential of your projects with MultiCOM, the Windows application designed to enhance your experience in serial communication.
+Whether you're working on an ESP project or any other device relying on serial communication, MultiCOM is your go-to solution for seamless monitoring of up to six serial ports simultaneously.

 Key Features: